ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/06-storing-displaying-data.md

 *  Auto generated table of contents
 {:toc}

-In this lab you will process the data that you are sending into Azure IoT Hub using Azure Stream Analytics so that you can visualize it using Power BI.
+In this lab you will build a data pipeline that captures the data coming into IoT Hub, processes it with Azure Stream Analytics, then routes it to downstream services.
+The first service you'll build will consume the data and present it through an Azure Web App where it is rendered as a real-time graph.

 In an [earlier lab](../setup-azure-iot-hub/) you provisioned an Azure IoT Hub and in the [previous lab](../sending-d2c-messages/) you built a physical device...a _Thing_.
 You coded an application to collect data from the device and send it to your IoT Hub.
 At the end of the previous lab you had data going into your IoT Hub but you weren't yet doing